American Association of University Women

-The American Association of University Women (AAUW), officially founded in 1881, is a non-profit organization that advances equity for women and girls through advocacy, education, and research.
+The American Association of University Women (AAUW) is an American non-profit organization that advances equity for women and girls through advocacy, education, and research.
 The organization has a nationwide network of 170,000 members and supporters, 1,000 local branches, and 800 college and university partners.
 Its headquarters are in Washington, D.C.
 AAUW's CEO is Gloria L. Blackwell.